Natural dye: Reds and pinks

-A variety of plants produce red (or reddish) dyes, including a number of lichens, henna, alkanet or dyer's bugloss (Alkanna tinctoria), asafoetida, cochineal, sappanwood, various galium species, and dyer's madder Rubia tinctorum and Rubia cordifolia.
+A variety of plants produce red (or reddish) dyes, including a number of lichens, henna, alkanet or dyer's bugloss (Alkanna tinctoria), asafoetida, sappanwood, various galium species, and dyer's madder Rubia tinctorum and Rubia cordifolia.
 Madder and related plants of the genus Rubia are native to many temperate zones around the world, and were already used as sources of good red dye in prehistory.
 Madder has been identified on linen in the tomb of Tutankhamun, and Pliny the Elder records madder growing near Rome.
 Madder was a dye of commercial importance in Europe, being cultivated in the Netherlands and France to dye the red coats of military uniforms until the market collapsed following the development of synthetic alizarin dye in 1869.
 Madder was also used to dye the "hunting pinks" of Great Britain.

 Turkey red was a strong, very fast red dye for cotton obtained from madder root via a complicated multistep process involving "sumac and oak galls, calf's blood, sheep's dung, oil, soda, alum, and a solution of tin".
 Turkey red was developed in India and spread to Turkey.
 Greek workers familiar with the methods of its production were brought to France in 1747, and Dutch and English spies soon discovered the secret.
 A sanitized version of Turkey red was being produced in Manchester by 1784, and roller-printed dress cottons with a Turkey red ground were fashionable in England by the 1820s.

 Munjeet or Indian madder (Rubia cordifolia) is native to the Himalayas and other mountains of Asia and Japan.
 Munjeet was an important dye for the Asian cotton industry and is still used by craft dyers in Nepal.

-In tropical Asia, a red dye is obtained from sappanwood (Caesalpinia sappan).
+In tropical Asia, a red dye is obtained from sappanwood (Biancaea sappan).
 In Malaysia and Laos, a red to purple dye is produced from the root of the Indian mulberry (Morinda tinctoria).
+In the Philippines, red dye was obtained from noni (Morinda citrifolia) roots, sapang (sappanwood), katuray (Sesbania grandiflora), and narra wood (Pterocarpus spp.), among other plants.

 Puccoon or bloodroot (Sanguinaria canadensis) is a popular red dye among Southeastern Native American basketweavers.
 Choctaw basketweavers additionally use sumac for red dye.
 Coushattas artists from Texas and Louisiana used the water oak (Quercus nigra L.) to produce red.

 A delicate rose color in Navajo rugs comes from fermented prickly pear cactus fruit, Opuntia polyacantha.
 Navajo weavers also use rainwater and red dirt to create salmon-pink dyes.